 - Using the Golden circles

-Setting your dimensions is one of the essential parts of the design and what better way to do it, but using the golden ratio.
-It is effortless to set a dimension accordingly with the Golden mean.
+Setting your dimensions is one of the essential parts of the design.
+What better way to do it than using the golden ratio.
+It is effortless to set a size accordingly to the Golden mean.

-Suppose the length of the design is 960 pixels, divide 960 by 1.618 you’ll get your height and this layout will be outstandingly eye-pleasing and beautiful than any other dimensions set by other than using the Golden mean.
+Suppose the length of the design is 960 pixels.
+Divide 960 by 1.618 you’ll get your height.
+This layout will be outstandingly eye-pleasing and more beautiful than any other dimension of the Golden mean.

 2. Content Placement

 When we look at a design, there is a place where our eyes are naturally drawn towards you will be able to work that out using the golden spiral.
 The point where the spiral coincides is where the sweet spot, if you’d say, lies.
 Try to put the most crucial feature of the logo on that spot.
 If you follow this step, it will make the logo stand out.

 If you don’t want to undertake such hassle with making the Golden squares, then plot the spiral and whatnot.
 Don’t worry.
 There is an easier way, the Rule of Thirds.
 It is an effortless technique, not so accurate, but it will get you damn close to it.

 It’s very usual in cameras and mobile phone camera displays.
 You can see the gridlines on the screen dividing the image into three columns, both vertically and horizontally, separating the horizontal and vertical lines by using the ratio of 1:1.618.

 Using the golden circle is also very easy.
 After you set your dimensions using the Golden ratio, you now have to use the golden circles to draw your logo by making the circles for your base.
 The very familiar Twitter and Pepsi logos are great examples of the use of the Golden circle in logo design.